opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 * ``OfficeTerm``
 * ``Party``

-Supplements the "Campaign Finance Filings" proposal prepared by Abraham Epton.
+Supplements the "Campaign Finance Filings" proposal prepared by Abraham Epton, and lays the foundation for a future proposal covering election results.

 Definitions
 ===========